 The pre-approval concept, which should apply to all financial bids is explained overleaf.
+All reserve bids should also be approved and signed off by the Section 151 Officer and the Finance Portfolio Holder.

 Reserves Expenditure Monitoring

 25. The monitoring of reserves will be incorporated into the quarterly performance and financial monitoring reporting process.